2025 United Nations Climate Change Conference: Nationally determined contributions

 The updated Nationally Determined Contributions (NDCs), as outlined in the Paris Agreement, were to be submitted by every country by February 2025.
 By April 2025, only 19 countries had submitted theirs.
 By September 2025, around 100 countries had submitted or unveiled new climate targets.
 After analyzing 64 new NDCs submitted between January and September 2025, along with the climate targets of other countries, the United Nations suggested that global emissions could fall by 10% by 2035 compared to 2019 levels.
-This projection assumes that the United States continues its climate policy from the Biden administration.
-Even with this reduction, emissions would remain far below the 60% reduction needed to limit global warming to 1.5 °C. On November 11, after receiving NDCs from 113 parties, the UN revised its estimate for emissions reductions by 2035 to 12%.
+This projection assumed that the United States continued its climate policy from the Biden administration.
+Even with this reduction, emissions would remain far below the 60% reduction needed to limit global warming to 1.5 °C. On 11 November, after receiving NDCs from 113 parties, the UN revised its estimate for emissions reductions by 2035 to 12%.

 Super Pollutants

-The Climate and Clean Air Coalition launched the Super Pollutant Country Action Accelerator, a program designed to help governments reduce super pollutant emissions.
-The initiative aims to engage up to 30 countries by 2030 and to mobilize USD 150 million.
-Seven countries—Brazil, Cambodia, Indonesia, Kazakhstan, Mexico, Nigeria, and South Africa—were chosen for their strong climate policies and will receive an initial package of USD 25 million to advance their efforts.
+The Climate and Clean Air Coalition launched the Super Pollutant Country Action Accelerator, a program designed to help governments reduce super pollutant emissions..
+The initiative aims to engage up to 30 countries by 2030 and to mobilize US$150 million.
+Seven countries—Brazil, Cambodia, Indonesia, Kazakhstan, Mexico, Nigeria, and South Africa—were chosen for their strong climate policies and will receive an initial package of US$25 million to advance their efforts.

 The term “super pollutants” refers to atmospheric pollutants with a greater global warming potential per tonne than carbon dioxide and which are responsible for roughly half of current global warming.
 These include methane (contributing about 30% of current warming), carbon monoxide and NMVOCs (together contributing about 10%), fluorinated gases, nitrous oxide, and black carbon (each contributing around 5%).
 Some of these pollutants also cause air pollution, and several have relatively short atmospheric lifetimes.
 Therefore, reducing their emissions can deliver rapid benefits for both the climate and air quality.

 Baku to Belém Roadmap to 1.3T

-Parties at COP29 in Baku agreed for "all actors to work together to enable the scaling up of financing to developing country Parties for climate action from all public and private sources to at least USD 1.3 trillion per year by 2035", as the "Baku to Belém Roadmap to 1.3T".
-Negotiations are expected on how international climate finance is to be scaled from the $300 billion agreed in Baku to the $1.3 trillion.
+Parties at COP29 in Baku agreed for "all actors to work together to enable the scaling up of financing to developing country parties for climate action from all public and private sources to at least USD 1.3 trillion per year by 2035", as the "Baku to Belém Roadmap to 1.3T".
+Negotiations were expected on how international climate finance would be scaled from the $300 billion agreed in Baku to the $1.3 trillion.

 Tropical Forest Forever Facility

 Brazil, the COP30 presidency, launched the Tropical Forest Forever Facility (TFFF) as a signature achievement in Belém.
-The US$125 billion blended-finance investment fund aims to finalise investments from sovereign funders by COP30 to begin payouts to reward forest conservation in tropical countries in 2026.
+The US$125 billion blended-finance investment fund aims to finalise investments from sovereign funders by COP30 and begin payouts to reward forest conservation in tropical countries in 2026.

 Further details were expected after the SB 62 conference in Bonn in June 2025.